Explainer: A new COVID variant

-The World Health Organisation (WHO) has called a special meeting to discuss a new variant of COVID-19.
-The variant, called B1.1.529 (for now), has a range of unusual mutations and is spreading rapidly from its first detections in Botswana and South Africa.
-The UK has already closed its borders to six African nations as a result of the variant.
+The World Health Organisation (WHO) has announced a new COVID-19 variant variant of concern: Omicron, initially referred to as B1.1.529, the Omicron variant has a range of unusual mutations and is spreading rapidly from its first detections in Botswana and South Africa.
+Several countries, including the UK and Australia, have already closed their borders to some African nations as a result of the variant.

 How do researchers find new variants like this, and should we be alarmed?

-Note: This article first ran on Friday, November 26, and has been updated as the situation evolves.